• Update: Due to scheduled maintenance, select A+FCU services will be unavailable starting February 23 at 1 am Read Full Alert

 With a cash-out refinance, you receive a portion of your home’s equity in a lump sum and obtain a new loan with a larger principal balance than your current mortgage.
 The interest rate, term, payment, and conditions will likely change upon refinancing.

 Benefits include being able to use funds for almost anything and not having to pay taxes on the proceeds.
-If you’re getting a better rate by refinancing, it can help offset costs of obtaining the loan.
+If you’re getting a better rate by refinancing, it can help offset the costs of obtaining the loan.

 On that note, closing costs run about 2-5% of the total mortgage amount.
 For that reason, this loan is generally more favorable for mortgages with lower balances, mortgages with reduced interest rates, and a purpose that justifies the costs.